Trust and innovation: breaking the false binary

 Japan's "Society 5.0" strategy pursues a human-centric model that embeds ethics while maintaining competitiveness, explicitly rejecting the innovation-versus-regulation binary.
 This initiative shows how countries can reflect national values while fostering innovation.

-If Australia defaults to being a "regulation taker," we risk adopting frameworks built for other economies and contexts.
+If Australia defaults to being a "regulation taker, " we risk adopting frameworks built for other economies and contexts.
 We'll miss the chance to shape global norms and demonstrate that innovation and regulation can be complementary rather than competing forces.

-Building Australia's Approach
+Building Australia's approach

 Australia has already started laying important foundations that recognise the trust-regulation connection.
 We have policies for responsible AI use in government, a national framework for AI assurance coordinating federal and state approaches, and guidelines for generative AI in schools.
 These demonstrate that we can embrace innovation while building the trust infrastructure that makes it sustainable.